fadhilayosof/Portfolio/index.md

 <img src="images/breast-cancer.jpeg?raw=true"/>

 - Used logistic regression to identify a tumour as malignant or benign based on various attributes
-- Measure various attributes of tumorous growths and classifying them as benign or malignant
+- Classified tumors as benign or malignant by studying patterns in measured attributes of those tumors
 - Used Logistic regression classifier & optimized the accuracy by using the ROC curve
 - Explored a machine learning approach to medical diagnosis